torrejonv/teranode/docs/howto/miners/docker/minersHowToStopStartDockerTeranode.md

 ```
 docker-compose stop [service-name]
 ```
-Replace [service-name] with the specific service you want to stop, e.g., ubsv-blockchain.
+Replace [service-name] with the specific service you want to stop, e.g., teranode-blockchain.

 6. **Forced Shutdown (use with caution!):**
 If services aren't responding to the normal shutdown command: